peter88213/novelyst/docs/de/help/file_menu.md

 ## Manuskript verwerfen

-**Discard the current Manuskript von renaming it**
+**Discard the current Manuskript by renaming it**

 - You can add the *.bak* extension to the current Manuskript with **Datei > Manuskript verwerfen**.
 This may help to avoid confusion about changes made with *novelyst* and OpenOffice/LibreOffice.
-It is recommended in any case if new scenes or chapters were created von splitting during the last export from OpenOffice/LibreOffice.
+It is recommended in any case if new scenes or chapters were created by splitting during the last export from OpenOffice/LibreOffice.

 ---